PhilippeR26/Airdrop-for-Starknet/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the files.

 The easiest way to deploy your airdrop app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.